-The economic environment, client and investor confidence and overall market sentiment improved in 2024.
-While interest rates declined in recent months, elevated inflation, geopolitical risks including ongoing tensions in the Middle East, uncertainties surrounding government and policy developments in the markets the Firm operates in and the timing and pace of further interest rate actions present ongoing risks to the economic environment.
+The economic environment, client and investor confidence and overall market sentiment deteriorated in 2025, as recent developments around global trade and government policies resulted in increased economic uncertainty and market volatility.
+Geopolitical risks, inflation, as well as the timing and pace of central bank actions related to interest rates present ongoing risks to the economic environment and growth.
 These factors have impacted, and could continue to impact capital markets and the Firm's businesses.
 For more information on economic and market conditions, and the potential effects of geopolitical events and acts of war or aggression on the Firm's future results, refer to "Risk Factors" and "Forward-Looking Statements" in the 2024 Form 10-K.